zenml-io/blog.zenml.io/_posts/2022-06-27-vertex-ai-blog.md

 ### CloudSQL

-* Why? ...
+We'll start off by creating a MySQL Database to store the metadata of our pipeline runs.

-Search `cloud sql` or use this link `https://console.cloud.google.com/sql/
+Search `cloud sql` or use this [link](https://console.cloud.google.com/sql/)

 ![Create SQL 1](../assets/posts/vertex/GCP_SQL0.png)